No matter what, whenever a new John Grisham book comes out, I buy it. (You know him? He wrote The Firm and A Time to Kill.)

 Sometimes that means sharing the brutal truths about starting an online business — the stuff most people won’t say (like “this is a lot of work”).
 Sometimes, like today, that means showing you that it doesn’t have to be as impossible as people make it out to be.
 You don’t need 10 million fans to be successful.
 You don’t need to wake up and be Bon Jovi.
 All you need is 1,000 True Fans to have a large business for the rest of your life.

 Now I’m curious: We’re all True Fans of something.
 There’s one person or company that we’ll buy everything from.
 For me it’s John Grisham.
 For you maybe it’s a coffee roaster in your city.
 Or someone whose products you buy online.
 It could be anything.
-What are you a True Fan of?
+Think about it, what are you a True Fan of?
 Why?